frikinzi/frikinzi.github.io/_publications/2024-06-24-oxidized-sugars.md

 ---
-title: "Parallel evolution of oxidized sugar metabolism in commensal and pathogenic microbes exemplifies bacterial adaptation to the inflamed gut."
+title: "Parallel evolution of oxidized sugar metabolism in commensal and pathogenic microbes exemplifies bacterial adaptation to the inflamed gut.
+(In Review)"
 collection: publications
 permalink: /publication/2024-06-24-oxidized-sugars
 date: 2024-06-24